Essential Ambler Campus Information

 The Bursar’s Office is available for students to process tuition payments and resolve any billing questions.
 Learn more.

-Student, faculty and staff must have the appropriate parking hangtags to use these lots.
+Student, faculty and staff must have the appropriate parking hangtags to park on campus.
 Students are expected to have a hangtag on their cars by the beginning of the second week of classes.

 Please view the parking map for appropriate parking locations.
 Parking Lots 1 (on Meetinghouse Road), 2 (at the Learning Center) and 3 (the large lot on Meetinghouse Road) are all available for students.
 Faculty may park in Lots 1, 2 and 3.
 Staff are encouraged to park in Lots 1 or 3.